 - A. The maximum number of Lots into which Hillside Development Area land may be subdivided shall be the sum of the number of Lots allowed in each slope category of land as shown by the following TABLE 3 Density/Slope Category. - B. Slope shall be calculated using a minimum of 3 slope lines per Acre.
-The slope lines shall be perpendicular to the slope and at equal spacing across the Lot (see Figure 10). - C. Each of the resulting Lots shall meet the minimum Lot size requirements based upon the average Lot slope shown on TABLE3. - D. Building envelopes shall be conceptually indicated on preliminary plats and accurately shown on final plats. - E. The subdivider shall provide plans and documents by a registered architect, civil engineer, or surveyor demonstrating that roads, public or private, and Driveway access and placement of residential structure will conform, for each Lot, to current hillside development regulations and without the need for a variance. - F. All subdivision development and Lot split applications shall comply with the Hillside Development Requirements as outlined in the Town of Paradise Valley Subdivision Ordinance and Article XXII of this Ordinance.
+The slope lines shall be perpendicular to the slope and at equal distances across the Lot (see Figure 10).
+THIS AND FIGURE 10 NEEDS MORE WORK.
+WHAT DOES EQUAL DISTANCES MEAN?
+HOW LONG SHOULD THE LINES BE?
+HOW DO YOU CALCULATE SLOPE? - C. Each of the resulting Lots shall meet the minimum Lot size requirements based upon the average Lot slope shown on TABLE3. - D. Building envelopes shall be conceptually indicated on preliminary plats and accurately shown on final plats. - E. The subdivider shall provide plans and documents by a registered architect, civil engineer, or surveyor demonstrating that roads, public or private, and driveway access and placement of residential structure will conform, for each Lot, to current hillside development regulations and without the need for a variance. - F. All subdivision development and Lot split applications shall comply with the Hillside Development Requirements as outlined in the Town of Paradise Valley Subdivision Ordinance and Article XXII of this Ordinance.